kgateway-dev/kgateway/docs/content/operations/updating_license/_index.md

 ## Replace the Expired License

+If you're a new user whose trial license has expired, contact your Solo.io Account Executive for a fresh one, or fill out [this form](https://lp.solo.io/request-trial).

 The Gloo Edge Enterprise license is installed by default into a Kubernetes `Secret` named `license` in the `gloo-system` namespace.
-If that is the case for your installation, then you can use a simple bash script to replace it by patching the `license` secret:
+If that is the case for your installation, then you can use a simple bash script to replace the expired key by patching the `license` secret:

 ```bash
 GLOO_KEY=your-new-enterprise-key-string